What is Scoliosis

 - If the idiopathic scoliosis is identified during/ after the main growth spurt, the aim of the treatment is to reduce/ stabilise the curvature.

-- If the idiopathic scoliosis happens in an adult who is when the bones are all matured, the aim of the treatment will aim to reduce neuro-musculoskeletal pain contributed by the abnormal curvature.
+- If the idiopathic scoliosis happens in an adult who is when the bones are all matured, the aim of the treatment is to reduce neuro-musculoskeletal pain contributed by the abnormal curvature.

 No matter the cause of your scoliosis, our team of specialists in physiotherapy from Core Concepts, located in Singapore, can assist in your road to recovery.
 It is important that scoliosis is diagnosed and correct early, for a better treatment outcome.
 Severe cases of scoliosis can worsen over time, such as impairing heart and lung function, if left untreated.